 Frequently Asked Questions

 There has been a concerted effort by states, municipalities, electronics manufacturers and retailers to find economic and convenient ways to safely recycle consumer electronics.
 If the explanations on this page do not answer your questions, first please visit our main e-waste recycling web page or contact your local recycling coordinator for more information.
-If you still have technical questions concerning e-waste, please contact the DEEP Recycling Program at 860-424-3366 or Mark Latham at 860-418-5930.
+If you still have technical questions concerning e-waste, please contact the DEEP Recycling Program at 860-424-3366 or send an email to the E-Waste Recycling Program.

 |Why does Connecticut have an e-waste recycling law?|

 |Do the DEEP approved electronic recyclers ensure data security?|

 |Why don't we want to export our e-waste overseas for recycling?|